-Further, the selection in the data view is synchronized with the selection in the map view, which means that if you select a feature in the map view, the data view will scroll such that the information about that
+Further, the selection in the data view is synchronized with the selection in the map view, which means that if you select a feature in the map view, the data view will scroll such that the information about that feature is visible.
+Similarly, if you click on a row (or rows) in the data view, the corresponding map view features will be selected.

-4.6.1 Sorting the Data View
+Procedure 4.2.
+Sorting the Data View

-- 1. Click on the heading for the column on which you would sort the view The table will sort to your specifications and an arrow will be displayed at the right side of the header to indicate the sort order. - 2.
-To sort in the opposite order on the same column, just click again in the column heading.
+1. Click on the heading for the column on which you would sort the view

+The table will sort to your specifications and an arrow will be displayed at the right side of the header to indicate the sort order.

+2. To sort in the opposite order on the same column, just click again in the column heading.

+Procedure 4.3.
 Re-ordering columns in the Data View

-1. Click on the column heading and drag it to the new location The column will move from its old location to the new location
+• Click on the column heading and drag it to the new location

+The column will move from its old location to the new location

+Procedure 4.4.
 Editing data in the Data View